 The Cider Institute is a non-profit organization...

 universities and training institutions develop curriculum and procure funding for research that will benefit the entire industry.

-This overall initiative is designed to build on the training provided in North America since 2003 by Mitchell F&D Limited's Cider & Perry Academy (CPAC) - a UK based training organization specializing in cider & perry production.
+This overall initiative is designed to build on the training provided in North America since 2003 by Mitchell F&D Limited's Cider & Perry Academy (CPAC), a UK-based training organization specializing in cider & perry production.

-To drive this initiative forward, an initial group board has been formed to include members of the North American Cider Industry, CPAC, New York State Agricultural Experiment Station (NYSAES) and the Northwest Agriculture Business Center (NABC).
+To drive this initiative forward, a board of directors was formed to include members of the North American Cider Industry, Cider & Perry Academy (CPAC), Cornell University, and the Northwest Agriculture Business Center (NABC).
 We have additional education partners on our curriculum planning team from Brock University, Washington State University, and Virginia Tech.
 In 2016, CINA incorporated as a 501(c)3 nonprofit organization and hired its first Executive Director.